 Nine Graduate Students Honored with K. Patricia Cross Future Leaders Award

-Washington, DC—The Association of American Colleges and Universities announced today the 2021 recipients of the annual K. Patricia Cross Future Leaders Award.
-This award recognizes graduate students who show exemplary promise as future leaders of higher education and who are committed to academic innovation in the areas of equity, community engagement, and teaching and learning.
-The awards honor the work of K. Patricia Cross, professor of higher education, emerita, at the University of California, Berkeley.
+Washington, DC—The American Association of Colleges and Universities (AAC&U) announced today the 2024 recipients of the annual K. Patricia Cross Future Leaders Award.
+The award recognizes graduate students who show exemplary promise as future leaders of higher education and who are committed to academic innovation in the areas of equity, community engagement, and teaching and learning.
+The awards honor the legacy of distinguished university administrator, researcher, and teacher K. Patricia Cross.